 The top pane is referred to as the “script pane” and the bottom pane is referred to as the “console”.
 We will use these terms later in this article.

-Run the Azure disk encryption prerequisites PowerShell command
+Run the Azure disk encryption prerequisites PowerShell script

-The Azure Disk Encryption Prerequisites script will ask you for the following information after you start the script:
+The Azure Disk Encryption Prerequisites script will accept the following parameters:

 - Resource Group Name - Name of the Resource Group that you want to put the Key Vault into.
 A new Resource Group with the name you enter will be created if there isn’t already one with that name created.
 If you already have a Resource Group that you want to use in this subscription, then enter the name of that Resource Group.